simonspoerri/ha-wiser-by-feller/README.md

 1. Go to Settings → Devices & services and click **"Add Integration"**.
 2. Search for **Wiser by Feller**
-3. Enter the **IP address** of your µGateway. <br/> ***Important:** If you have multiple home assistant installations or other applications that connect to your µGateway, make sure to use a unique username (e.g. `homeassistant` and `ha-testbench`) for each installation.
+3. Enter the **IP address** of your µGateway.\
+   ***Important:** If you have multiple home assistant installations or other applications that connect to your µGateway, make sure to use a unique username (e.g. `homeassistant` and `ha-testbench`) for each installation.
 Connecting with the same username on a second installation leads to the first one being de-authorized.*
 4. Fill in the **username** you would like home assistant to claim with the Gateway.
 5. The buttons on your µGateway should start **flashing purple and pink**.
 Press one of them within 30 seconds